Scheduled MonumentsEnglandWayside cross 500m north of Sutton End Farm

 What is Wayside cross 500m north of Sutton End Farm?

-Wayside cross 500m north of Sutton End Farm is a medieval cross located in Cheshire, England.
+Wayside cross 500m north of Sutton End Farm is a medieval stone cross situated in the parish of Acton, Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012885.

 Who is responsible for protecting Wayside cross 500m north of Sutton End Farm?